This vegan spinach artichoke dip is the best ever. It’s creamy, cheesy, baked, and so simple to make. Great for a party or game day appetizer.

-- So we start off with making the vegan cream cheese/mayonnaise mix by adding soaked cashews to a blender jug (a Vitamix is perfect for this) with some lemon juice, coconut cream, white vinegar, salt and onion powder along with some vegan mayonnaise and nutritional yeast.
+- Add soaked cashews to your blender jug along with lemon juice, coconut cream, white vinegar, salt and onion powder, vegan mayonnaise and nutritional yeast.

 - Blend until smooth.

-- Now add some marinated artichokes to the remaining onions in the pan and fry up until they’re broken up and softened, and then add in your baby spinach and let that get nice and wilted.
+- Add marinated artichokes to the remaining onions in the pan and fry them until they’re broken up and softened.

 Keep leftovers stored in the fridge and enjoy within around 5 days.
 You can reheat it if you want, but it’s also pretty amazing straight from the fridge!

 It’s not entirely ideal for freezing as the spinach may get watery once it’s thawed.
 If you don’t mind that, then you can absolutely freeze it for 2-3 months.

 More Delicious Vegan Dips

 Did you make this recipe?
 Be sure to leave a comment and rating below!